 Q: How much money is FedNor earmarking for this initiative?

-A: FedNor will entertain all eligible applications through its Northern Ontario Development Program.
+A: FedNor will entertain all eligible applications through its Regional Economic Growth through Innovation.
 How much FedNor invests will depend on the number of applications it receives.
 It is important to note that the Targeted Manufacturing Initiative for Northern Ontario was designed to meet the needs of Northern Ontario small and medium-sized businesses, helping them to become more productive and competitive in the global marketplace.

 Q: Will there be any new money available for TMINO?

-A: No. FedNor will be supporting the TMINO through its Northern Ontario Development Program.
+A: No. FedNor will be supporting the TMINO through its Regional Economic Growth through Innovation.
 FedNor is always evaluating needs to ensure its investments have the greatest impact on the growth of Northern Ontario's economy and the growth of a more innovative manufacturing sector is a priority.

 Q: What else is the Government of Canada doing for Manufacturing?

 A: Budget 2013 established an Advanced Manufacturing Fund that will provide $200 million over five years to support investments by Ontario manufacturing firms in activities that create new and innovative products or production methods, such as prototyping, demonstration projects and advanced product testing.
 The new fund will be managed by the Federal Economic Development Agency for Southern Ontario.